41 Miles - Cycling in the Southeast Arizona Desert; Simpson Hotel & Humble Pie Pizzeria in Duncan - February 21, 2017

 I was happy about my decision, and yet another part of me was uneasy.
 I had only gone 41 miles.
 When I'm on a trip of this

 magnitude, there is pressure to pack on the miles so you feel good about yourself as an athlete.

 And yet, when the trip is all over, I knew I'd look back and wish I had not gone so fast -- that I had

-taken my time and explored more of towns on the route.
+taken my time and explored more on the route.
 It felt like a big deal to opt to stay in Duncan and I wrote a

 Facebook post about it.